Obama asks supporters to help with rollout of troubled healthcare plan

 "When the unanticipated happens, we're just going to work on it, we're going to fix things that aren't working the way they should be and we're just going to keep on going," he said.

-His administration has set a target of the end of November for HealthCare.gov to be operating smoothly.
+His administration has set a target of the end of November for the website to be operating smoothly.
 Aides on a conference call with reporters promised it would be much improved, a possible sign that all problems will not be worked out in time.

-Obama called the website problems "inexcusable" and said he wants to address federal procurement rules for information technology.

-"There are a whole range of things that we're going to need to do once we get this fixed to talk about federal procurement when it comes to IT and how that's organized," Obama told a smaller, invitation-only group who had a private question-and-answer session with him.

 BATTLING BY ANECDOTE